About Our Auction

 3028 Aukele Street in Lihue, on Wednesday, October 14, 2020 from 8:00 a.m. – 1:00 p.m.
 Call Lorraine Wichman (808) 651-7866 or contact email@example.com

-Its main source of income is donations at the door, memberships, grants and sales of souvenirs and gifts in their museum.
+The museum’s main source of income is donations at the door, memberships, applying for grants and gift shop sales.
+We cannot do this alone and we hope you will help us.

 2020 Family Membership - Kokee Museum